bartholomews/spotify4s/README.md

 - [ ] **Playlists**
     - [x] Get a Playlist
     - [x] Get a List of a User's Playlists
-    - [ ] Get a List of Current User's Playlists
     - [ ] Follow a Playlist
     - [ ] Unfollow a Playlist
     - [ ] Search for a Playlist